Ex-Woodstock nurse pleads guilty to eight first-degree murder charges

 - Edinburgh-born Helen Young, was 90 when she died on Sunday, July 14, 2013.
 She had served in the Royal Air Force during the Second World War then came to Canada as a war bride.

-- Maureen Pickering, 78, who had been a dedicated dedicated caregiver for her ailing husband, died on March 28, 2014.
+- Maureen Pickering, 78, who had been a dedicated caregiver for her ailing husband, died on March 28, 2014.

 - Arpad Horvath, 75, who died Aug.
 31, 2014, came to Canada after the Hungarian revolution and ran a tool and die company in London.